 As you can see from this list, these charges are serious, so do not let the fact that they are misdemeanors deter you from making the right decision about defending yourself.

-What are the different degrees or levels of misdemeanor offenses?
+What are the different degrees of misdemeanor offenses?

 There are two different degrees of misdemeanors: first degree and second degree.